csningli/MultiAgent/2/2.0/README.md

 ### Properties
 - <b>name</b> : A <b>non-empty</b> string to identify the Object instance.
 Objects' names will be the only identification while binding to the corresponding agents, and hence you should be cautious.

 		obj.name = "0"

 - <b>mass</b> : A single float number to indicate the mass.

 		obj.mass = 5.0

+- <b>radius</b> [read only]: A single float number to indicate the radius of the circle shape.

+		print(obj.radius) # 10.0

 - <b>pos</b> : A pair of float numbers to indicate the current position.